-If you’re getting married in the next few months, avoid inviting a high guest count and consider alternative options, like live streaming your ceremony, instead.
+If you’re getting married in the next few months, avoid inviting a high guest count!

 If you’re continuing on with your wedding festivities, the safest option is to do your best to keep your guest count low, or have no guests at all.
 Avoiding large gatherings is key, so if possible, keep your ceremony minimized to as few loved ones as possible.
 Videotaping or live streaming your ceremony to your guest list is a great way to still include those you love, without any of the risk that would be involved by gathering a large crowd together.
 You have plenty of options here: Skype, Facebook Live, Google Hangouts, or FaceTime can allow your guests to tune in virtually and still witness your ceremony.
 If your heart is still set on celebrating with your entire guest list, consider hosting a big reception or vow renewal after the outbreak subsides or dissipates.

 The safest way to get married is by celebrating your marriage with just you and your new spouse.
 The risk of contracting the virus increases in large gatherings, so choosing to elope alone brings those chances down significantly.
 If eloping feels like the right decision for you, consider choosing a location that’s local or doesn’t require traveling long distances or flying.
 Any couple who has booked Simply Eloped’s services and are uncomfortable with the idea of flying to their ceremony destination can reach out to switch to a market that may be closer to home at no additional cost.

 Avoid shaking hands or hugging the couple, the wedding guests or vendors.